Kasjan4/Skii/README.md

 For our React frontend, we implemented bootstrap as our css framework, giving us good efficiency when creating the interface.

-## The resorts
+## The Resorts

 After searching many ski API's, we couldn't find one to suit our needs and decided to create our own database with ski resort data taken from the web.
 The updating weather conditions are taken from an external open source weather API.

 ## Home Page

 Using MapBox, the ski resorts from our API were seeded and displayed here as markers.
-Longtitude and lattitude are useful here as well as in the external weather API.
+Longitude and latitude are useful here as well as in the external weather API.
 The user can toggle different regions of the world with a simple nav bar.

 ![Ski Resorts](./screenshots/home.png)